Road Maintenance

 - Remove all items from the roadway.
 This includes vehicles, trash cans, nets, and tree limbs hanging lower than 14 feet above the road.

-- Crews will be back to seal between the curb and roadway, so parking will be restricted once more after paving.
+- Crews will be back to seal between the curb and roadway.
+During this time, parking will be restricted once more.

-Project details, progress, and changes in the schedule can be found on our opens in a new windowFacebook page.
+You can find project details, progress, and changes in the schedule, below.
 We appreciate your patience and cooperation as we conduct this one in 15-20 year operation to preserve the roadway.

 Microsurface

 If a roadway is less than 10 years old and is structurally sound but presents numerous cracks, it would be more feasible to conduct this treatment (just as you would seal your driveway).
-The product is a mixture that leaves no loose stone behind but is coarser then blacktop and more skid resistant.
+This product is coarser then blacktop and more skid resistant.
 It will add some strength and ultimately extend the life of the roadway 7-10 years.
-This treatment allows traffic within an hour of being laid, but will still take a few weeks to fully cure and harden.
+While this treatment takes a few weeks to fully cure, traffic can resume within an hour of being laid.

 Oil and Chip

 Asphalt oil is sprayed onto the roadway then covered with small stones allowing vehicles to drive on the roadway while the oil is given time to cure.
-As the stones disperse over time, a smooth sealed roadway is revealed.
+Over time, the stones disperse, revealing a smooth sealed roadway.
 Though it provides no added strength, it extends the life of the roadway 5-7 years.

 Permits

-A Note to Utility Companies and Residents: Township Code §126-25 prohibits cuts or excavations by any person for 5 years after a roadway has been constructed or resurfaced.
+Utility Companies and Residents: Township Code §126-25 prohibits cuts or excavations by any person for 5 years after a roadway has been constructed or resurfaced.
 Thus we alert utility companies of our upcoming Highway Program so that they can take appropriate measures to have new installs or repairs completed before that time.
-This notification also includes an update to our 5 year projection.
+This notification also includes our projected 5 year plan.

 Driveway Permit

 Individuals who are cutting into the roadway to establish, replace, expand or alter a driveway entrance must obtain a driveway permit.
-A permit is not needed for alterations where ONLY saw cutting is being performed.
+You do not need a permit for alterations where ONLY saw cutting is performed.

 Sidewalk & Curb Permit